 Epiphany is an affirming community.

 We celebrate the gifts that God has given each of us in the uniqueness of our own life journeys.
 We may not always agree on politics, theology, musical tastes, or many other things.
 But we strive to listen to one another in respect for the unique perspective each of us brings and to discern the presence of God in each other’s lives.

-For the LGBTQ+ community in particular, we recognize that church has often been experienced as a place of judgment and rejection.
+For the LGBTQIA+ community in particular, we recognize that church has often been experienced as a place of judgment and rejection.
 At Epiphany we celebrate all the ways God has enabled us to live in love with one another.
-In particular, we affirm LGBTQ+ people as full participants in the life of our church, including ministry and leadership.
+In particular, we affirm LGBTQIA+ people as full participants in the life of our church, including ministry and leadership.

 We believe that every person made in the image and likeness of God is someone who matters to God – and therefore someone who must matter to us.
 We try to be especially attentive to those who have been told by church or society, in word or in action, that they do not matter, and to particularly affirm them in our words and deeds as beloved children of God and fellow heirs of God’s promise in Christ.

 The story of our congregation dates to 1957, when the mission board of the American Lutheran Church purchased the land on which our church building now sits, which was once included in the part of the Mount Vernon estate of George Washington that he gave to his nephew Lawrence Lewis and Martha Washington’s granddaughter Nelly Custis as a wedding gift in 1799.
 The first services in the church building were held on Palm Sunday, March 26, 1961, and the congregation was formally organized on April 9, 1961.
 The Epiphany Weekday School was launched in 1967.

 The called pastors of the congregation have been:

 Cecil Propst (1960-1970)